-- Owners of OWTS that are constructed and operating, or permitted, on or prior to the effective date of the State Policy will not be subject to the Advanced Protection treatment standards for OWTS discharges, provided that: - O The owner has committed by way of a legally recorded document with the County Recorder's Office prior to May 13, 2017 to connect any existing building structures with plumbing to a centralized wastewater collection and treatment system regulated through Waste Discharge Requirements issued by the RWQCB; and - o The specified date of connection to a centralized community wastewater collection and treatment system is no later than May 13, 2021. - Owners of existing OWTS will also not be subject to the Advanced Protection treatment standards for OWTS discharges until such time as the RWQCB adopts a TMDL implementation plan specific to the Palo Verde Lagoon and any necessary revisions to the LAMP have been incorporated.
+- Owners of OWTS that are constructed and operating, or permitted, on or prior to the effective date of the State Policy will not be subject to the Advanced Protection treatment standards for OWTS discharges, provided that: - O The owner has committed by way of a legally recorded document with the County Recorder's Office to connect any existing building structures with plumbing to a centralized wastewater collection and treatment system regulated through Waste Discharge Requirements issued by the RWQCB; and

+- The specified date of connection to a centralized community wastewater collection and treatment system is no later than May 13, 2026. - The Palo Verde centralized community wastewater collection and treatment system was originally planned to be constructed and operated prior to May 2021.
+However, delays were encountered with selecting a final location of the wastewater plant.
+The proposed location prompted US Fish and Wildlife to require a wetland delineation study.
+A determination is currently pending.
+Additionally, the chosen wastewater plant technology was switched during the planning process and consequently required additional vetting through the RWQCB. - Owners of existing OWTS will also not be subject to the Advanced Protection treatment standards for OWTS discharges until such time as the RWQCB adopts a TMDL implementation plan specific to the Palo Verde Lagoon and any necessary revisions to the LAMP have been incorporated.
 However, no expansions to the occupancy or building structures will be approved by the County such that the OWTS discharge is increased or available area for a replacement OWTS system meeting the minimum setbacks to the Palo Verde Lagoon is diminished.

 It should be noted that these special provisions may be implemented by the County following the formation of a sewer district for the service area through the Imperial County Local Agency Formation Commission (LAFCO).
-The permitting and construction timelines for a centralized wastewater collection system would be coordinated with the RWQCB to ensure adequate water quality protections are implemented prior to May 13, 2021 or to the adoption of specific TMDL implementation policies requiring pathogen load reductions from OWTS discharges, whichever is sooner.
+The permitting and construction timelines for a centralized wastewater collection system would be coordinated with the RWQCB to ensure adequate water quality protections are implemented prior to May 13, 2026 or to the adoption of specific TMDL implementation policies requiring pathogen load reductions from OWTS discharges, whichever is sooner.
 In the absence of a sewer district, those existing and new OWTS that are subject to the Advanced Protection Management Programs of this LAMP may need additional financial assistance to comply with the supplemental treatment requirements of the State Policy.
-Financing options vis-á-vis a low interest loan program administered by the County utilizing Clean Water State Revolving Funds consistent with Section 14.0 of the Policy are discussed further in Section VIII of this LAMP.
+Financing options vis-á-vis a low interest loan program administered by the County utilizing Clean Water State Revolving Funds consistent with Section 14.0 of the Policy are discussed further in Section XI of this LAMP.